 - Research ethics and human subjects protections

 - Functional data analysis

 - Clinical trials

 - Use of electronic health records and patient reported data in research

 On most days (Mon-Fri), online instruction will be delivered in multiple formats, including lectures, special presentations, group panel discussions, and “hands-on” activities where students learn to use statistical software for data analyses and computer simulation exercises.
 There will typically be two instruction sessions each day: one in the morning from 10am-12pm ET and one in the afternoon from 1:30-3:30 ET.

-Each week will feature a field trip related to issues of importance to biostatistics.
-Bus transportation will be provided.
+Each week will feature a virtual field trip related to issues of importance to biostatistics.

 Following common statistical practice, students will be randomized into teams of 2-3.
 During the last week of the program, these teams will apply the techniques learned in class to analyze the data in a hack-a-thon style (friendly) competition.
 Teams will present their results during the last Thursday of the program.
 To allow students to get to know each other, teams will be rotated twice during the program.